hao123tan/CRM_manage_system/README.md

    and separate sales, student, and lecturer roles according to business needs.

-2. Developing a universal, pluggable addition, deletion, modification and search component, which can be easily embedded in various Django projects
+2. Developing a universal, pluggable addition, deletion, modification and search component, which can be easily embedded in various Django projects.

+Note: Some String in this System is Chinese because this project I have already written for competition hold by Chinese company.